tlswg/tls13-spec/draft-ietf-tls-tls13.md

 #### Negotiated DL DHE Groups

-Previous versions of TLS before 1.3 allowed the server to specify is own DHE group.
+Previous versions of TLS before 1.3 allowed the server to specify a custom DHE group.
 This version of TLS requires the use of specific named groups. {{I-D.gillmor-tls-negotiated-dl-dhe}} describes a mechanism for negotiating such groups.